Back to News

 - A few months ago, we mentioned distributing a survey to patients to help assign you to the appropriate vaccine priority group.
 In the interim, NYS Department of Health has defined the priority groupings that all vaccine providers must follow, so this survey is no longer necessary.

 - If/when we do get supply, we must ensure distribution is equitable.
-We will randomly select a number of eligible patients 65 and older based on the expected supply, and send these patients an email, text, or robocall informing you that you can now schedule your vaccine at CCP with instructions how to schedule.
+We will randomly select a number of eligible patients and send these patients an email, text, or robocall informing you that you can now schedule your vaccine at CCP with instructions how to schedule.
 We will roll this out in batches, not to all eligible patients at once, so we do not crash our web and phone systems potentially causing further frustrations as we’ve seen occur already in the community.

 - We cannot set up a schedule until we are certain we will receive vaccine supply.

 Limited amounts of COVID-19 vaccine are available for New York’s COVID-19 Vaccination Program.
 The amount of vaccine the state receives is based upon the allocation made to New York by the federal government.
-The New York State Department of Health (NYSDOH) then determines state allocations to providers and entities who have enrolled to administer vaccine, like CCP.
 The NYSDOH continues to expand on its prioritization and allocation framework based on recommendations from the Centers for Disease Control and Prevention’s (CDC’s) Advisory Committee on Immunization Practices (ACIP).

 Thank you all for heeding our guidance.
 Patience, while difficult, is necessary.
 You’ve heard it before; this is a marathon, not a sprint.
 It will take some time to vaccinate all those who will accept it.
 The best we can do is be patient, be vigilant with checking the above resources for appointments, and be safe by following the universal precautions of handwashing, social distancing, and mask-wearing even after you get vaccinated, whenever possible.